Most advisors will give you a framework. A few will give you a process. Almost none will change how you see.

 • Leading through scale, professionalization, or ownership transition

-• Carrying real responsibility for employees, families, investors and lenders, or an ESOP
+• Carrying real responsibility for employees, families, investors and lenders.

 • Navigating complexity across leadership, governance, and capital